icons8/lunacy-docs/docs/teams.md

 * To work with teams, you need to sign in to your Icons8 account.
 * You can create one team and invite two more members to the team.Thus, a free team can include up to 3 members.
 A user can be a member of one free team only.
-* You should use projects to organize team files.
+* You should use projects to organize team documents.
 Think of projects as of folders.
-All the files within team projects automatically become available to the team members.
+All the documents within team projects automatically become available to the team members.
-* The total number of files across all projects of a free team cannot exceed ten.
+* The total number of documents across all projects of a free team cannot exceed ten.

-Note that you can still share cloud files with other users as you did it earlier, before we introduced teams.
+Note that you can still share cloud documents with other users as you did it earlier, before we introduced teams.

 ## Creating a team